github/docs/content/developers/overview/managing-deploy-keys.md

 * `Hostname {% if currentVersion == "free-pro-team@latest" %}github.com{% else %}my-GHE-hostname.com{% endif %}` - Configures the hostname to use with the alias.
 * `IdentityFile=/home/user/.ssh/repo-0_deploy_key` - Assigns a private key to the alias.

-With these entries added, you can then use the alias of the hostname to interact with the repository using SSH, so the unique deploy key for that alias used.
+You can then use the hostname's alias to interact with the repository using SSH, which will use the unique deploy key assigned to that alias.
 For example:

 ```bash
 $ git clone git@{% if currentVersion == "free-pro-team@latest" %}github.com{% else %}my-GHE-hostname.com{% endif %}-repo-1:OWNER/repo-1.git